Parotid enlargement

-Parotid enlargement has a wide differential given the significant breadth of pathology that can affect the parotid gland.
-These can be separated by the standard surgical sieve approach into infective, inflammatory, immune, neoplastic, infiltrative and congenital causes.
+Parotid gland enlargement (also known as parotidomegaly) has a wide differential given the significant breadth of pathology that can affect the parotid gland.
+These can be separated by a standard surgical sieve approach into infective, inflammatory, immune, neoplastic, infiltrative, and congenital causes.

 Infection